rk8055/Loading-Component-React/README.md

 # React + Vite

+Simple re-usable Loading bar component made with React and JS.
+To use it, simply download the code, npm install and finally npm run dev! 😊

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: